 While you may have thought that regenerative therapy was something that was only available to humans, think again.
-The Tampa Bay K9 Rehabilitation Center of Tampa housed within Central Animal Hospital has brought in the innovative treatment of regenerative therapy for dogs suffering from joint ailments such as arthritis.
+The Tampa Bay K9 Rehabilitation Center of Tampa housed within Central Animal Hospital has brought in the innovative treatment of regenerative therapy for dogs suffering from reduced mobility and pain.
 If your furry friend is suffering from joint problems, here is all you need to know about the regenerative therapy that our rehabilitation center has to offer:

 What is Regenerative Therapy for Dogs?

-Regenerative therapy for dogs has been a hot button topic of discussion for many years, because of its process.
+Regenerative therapy for dogs has been a hot-button topic of discussion for many years, because of its process.
 It involves using cells to repair or replace damaged or diseased tissues and organs.
-When most think of stem cells, they may automatically jump to the idea of embryonic cells, however the process for animal regenerative treatments come from the dog’s own fat tissue.
-These “adult cells” have shown in studies that they are able to turn into different tissue types and help animals with diseases such as arthritis.
+When most think of stem cells, they may automatically jump to the idea of embryonic cells, however, the process for animal regenerative treatments come from the dog’s own fat tissue.
+These “adult cells” have shown in studies that they can turn into different tissue types and help animals rebuild injured tissue.

 How Does it Work?

 Our center has an on-site laboratory where Dr. Mark Brown can manipulate the tissue sample for therapy.
-Dr. Brown is the Certified Canine Rehabilitation Practitioner at our center, and brought the innovative technique to our facility.
-Dr. Brown works with the dogs and their owners to decide if stem cell therapy is the best option, and then will continue to work with the dogs throughout the therapy itself.
+Dr. Brown is the Certified Canine Rehabilitation Practitioner at our center and brought the innovative technique to our facility in 2003.
+Dr. Brown works with the dogs and their owners to decide what regenerative therapy is the best option.
+The process involves a full dialogue, and you will leave with the initial consultation with options to proceed.
+This will give you time to mull over and discuss with loved ones how you might want to proceed.

 - Surgery.
 A minor surgical procedure gathers the fat tissue for the injection.
 The fat is usually taken from an area in the abdomen.